BioHPC/MegaR/README.md

-# megaR: A user-friendly interactive machine learning interface for metagenomic analysis to identify and predict disease sample accurately.
+# MegaR: A user-friendly interactive machine learning interface for metagenomic analysis to identify and predict disease sample accurately.

 Machine learning has been utilized in many applications from biomedical imaging to business analytics.
-Machine learning is stipulated to be a strong method for diagnostics and even for determining therapeutics in future as we move to personalized medicine. megaR provides an unprecedented opportunity to develop machine learning models from metagenomic data available publicly as well as to perform classification of data samples based on the optimal model we developed.
+Machine learning is stipulated to be a strong method for diagnostics and even for determining therapeutics in future as we move to personalized medicine.
+MegaR provides an unprecedented opportunity to develop machine learning models from metagenomic data available publicly as well as to perform classification of data samples based on the optimal model we developed.

 The description below walks you through the analysis of the WGS of T1D cohort from DIABIMMUNE project (https://pubs.broadinstitute.org/diabimmune) where the goal of this cohort is to compare microbiome in infants who have developed type 1 diabetes (T1D) or serum autoantibodies (markers predicting the onset of T1D) with healthy controls in the same area.

 The general workflow is described in below.

-If you would like to preview megaR without downloading the package, you can visit https://megar.shinyapps.io/preview *Note:* You will still need to download the data set locally.
-That can be done [here](https://github.com/BioHPC/megaR/tree/master/data/WGS/T1D.zip).
+If you would like to preview MegaR without downloading the package, you can visit https://megar.shinyapps.io/preview *Note:* You will still need to download the data set locally.
+That can be done [here](https://github.com/BioHPC/MegaR/tree/master/data/WGS/T1D.zip).

 ### Pre-requisites: